 Chen Ying is an Analyst for MNI in Beijing.
-She has over five years experience covering China's capital markets.
+She has over seven years experience covering China's capital markets.
 Prior to her work with MNI, Ms. Ying was a correspondent for the Wen Wei Po, a leading Hong Kong-based newspaper.
 She also spent over three years as a project manager in the marketing department of China Telecommunications Co.
 Chen Ying has a degree in international finance from Peking University.

 Les Commons joined MNI in 2001, providing the invaluable content for all MNI services ahead of the start of European trading as well as coverage of US Treasuries ahead of the NYC open.
 Mr. Commons is Senior Reporter in London and has over 20 years experience of the bond markets, including spells based in Tokyo and New York, which helps to make the news he provides to European customers at the start of European trade, some of the most popular MNI content.
 Les holds a Bsc in Politics and Economics.